resist-js/resist/docs/en-US/STRUCTURE.md

 > This file is used to exclude files, directories or patterns from being included when using Push/Commit in a repository.
 > This is the top-level ignore file used across the mono-repo.
 >
-> - Sub-packages may define their own `.gitignore` which will supercede this one.
+> - Sub-packages may define their own `.gitignore` which will supersede this one.

 - [.npmrc](https://github.com/resist-js/resist/blob/master/.npmrc)
   [What is this?](https://docs.npmjs.com/cli/v7/configuring-npm/npmrc)